cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

    honest Aggregators.
 In particular, it cannot forge or prevent transmission of messages on these channels.

-1. Robustness: an attacker that controls a subset of Clients cannot cause the Collector to compute anything other than the aggregate of the measurements of honest Clients, plus valid measurements from some of the attacker-controlled Clients.
+1. Verifiability: an attacker that controls a subset of Clients cannot cause the Collector to compute anything other than the aggregate of the measurements of honest Clients, plus valid measurements from some of the attacker-controlled Clients.
 We assume the attacker eavesdrops on the network but does not control transmission of messages between honest parties.

-Formal definitions of privacy and robustness can be found in {{DPRS23}}.
-A VDAF is the core cryptographic primitive of a protocol that achieves the above privacy and robustness goals.
+Formal definitions of privacy and verifiability (i.e., robustness) can be found in {{DPRS23}}.
+A VDAF is the core cryptographic primitive of a protocol that achieves the above privacy and verifiability goals.
 It is not sufficient on its own, however.
 The application will need to assure a few security properties, for example:

 * Securely distributing the long-lived parameters, in particular the verification key.